 The Rising Sun

 Behind us is the Rising Sun Inn, one of the oldest buildings in the village.
 In 2019 the bar was moved from the main buildings into the single storey building to the right.
+By 2022 it had moved back.

 A weathered stone tablet high above a door to the original pub bears the date 1729.
 Many local organisations have been photographed in front of the current pub building on the right, including Bream Silver Band and various sports teams.
 Bream Rugby Club once had their headquarters here.
 The tall fluted iron pillar out front once supported an oil lamp.
 The horizontal bars at the top supported the lamplighter’s ladder.
 There is a similar pillar in Bream churchyard.